 Why DIY Spring Replacement is Dangerous

 DIY spring replacement is not recommended because garage door springs are dangerous.
 Within their counterbalance system, they have to maintain an incredible amount of tension.
 If you release this tension suddenly or incorrectly, it could cause injury to you or a family member.
 That is why you should always allow a trained professional to perform your spring replacement.
-Garage Door Medics offers great spring replacement rates to ensure you get a quality repair at an affordable price.
+Garage Door Medics offers great spring replacement rates in San Diego in addition to our other locations across the US.
+We ensure you get a quality repair at an affordable price.

 How You Can Lengthen the Life of Your Springs

 Regular maintenance is the key to lengthening the life of your garage door springs.
 This means ensuring your springs are properly balanced, lubricated, and tightened.
 Without maintenance, your springs wear out more quickly and may require replacement in as few as eight years.
 However, with careful upkeep, you could get as many as fifteen years out of your heavy duty torsion spring.

 Garage Door Medics can perform annual maintenance on your entire garage door system in San Diego and in our other locations across the US.
 We perform a 25-point check that ensures the long term functionality of all your parts, especially springs.
 This ensures the balance of your springs and prevents unnecessary wear over time.

 With a quality spring replacement from Garage Door Medics, you can be confident that your garage door system will operate at its best.
 Within one appointment, either for emergency garage door repair in San Diego or within normal hours, we can get your garage door up and running again.
 Following your repair, we will also check the remainder of your garage door parts to ensure the entire system is in working order.
 Contact us today to schedule your spring replacement!